-In the 2017-2018 Annual Report recommendations were made to amend the Residential Tenancies Act to improve efficiencies, close gaps, and better define circumstances.
-I am pleased to acknowledge that the recommendations to improve efficiencies were accepted by the Department of Justice.
-Amendments to the Act implementing those changes were passed by the Legislative Assembly in August 2019 and took effect September 1, 2019.
-Those changes include:
+As previously reported in the 2018-2019 Annual Report, recommendations to improve efficiencies were accepted by the Department of Justice and amendments to the Act were passed by the Legislative Assembly, taking effect September 1, 2019.
+They included:

 - Providing for a Chief Rental Officer; - Redefining the period for service of filed applications and providing for the Rental Officer to specify the service period; - Providing that reasons for decision may be given either orally on the record or in writing, at the discretion of the Rental Officer; - Allowing the Rental Officer to provide either a transcript or recording of a proceeding upon request; and - Providing for the enactment of regulations to set out fees for filing applications and for providing services.